hoodiehq/editorial/README.md

 Take a look at [our contribution guide](CONTRIBUTING.md#joining-the-hoodie-editorial-team).
 We're looking for people of all sorts, so don't be afraid to get involved.
 If you're passionate about contributing to a great community, we want you! :yellow_heart:

-If you decide you'd like to join us, please fork this repository and send a Pull Request for your contribution.
+Please fork this repository and send a Pull Request for your contribution.
 Hoodie has [a great article](http://hood.ie/blog/contributing-to-hoodie.html) that explains how to fork and edit files.
 It's especially useful if you're new to the process.

 ## I have a blog post proposal!